gptilt/datasets/README.md

 All match tables have a `matchId` column, making it possible to join tables with data from different regions without conflict (the `gameId` column, on the other hand, is not unique across regions).

-## License

-All datasets are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-GPTilt isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing Riot Games properties.
-Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.

 ## Getting Started

 If you'd rather do things yourself, you must clone the repository, open a terminal inside the newly created directory, create and activate a Python virtual environment, and run `pip install .` inside the cloned repository.